facebook/hhvm/hphp/test/README.md

 * Zend tests just with the interpreter in RepoAuthoritative mode - `test/run test/zend/good -m interp -r`

-* Slow tests with the JIT in IR mode -
+* Slow tests with the JIT in PGO mode -
-`test/run test/slow -m hhir`
+`test/run test/slow -m pgo`

 * Slow tests with the JIT, using pseudomain_wrapper.php to ensure that statements in global scope get jitted (may have false positives due to,